Try/OpenGothic/doc/script_api.md

 ### debug  api
 all functions of debug api in OpenGothic write info to `std::out`.
+Note: there is no logging implementation for G1, since G1 spams too much.
 * `func void PrintDebugInst(string text)`
   Writes `test` to debugoutput.